etherealxx/audiotracksmerger/README.md

 <!-- GETTING STARTED -->
 ## Using the App/Script

-Download the executable or the script [here](https://github.com/etherealxx/audiotracksmerger/releases)
+Download the executable or the script [here](https://github.com/etherealxx/audiotracksmerger/releases) <br />
+The `~ffmpeg` one are recommended.

 ### Prerequisites (Important!)

+If you choose the `~core` executable or using the .bat script: <br />
 Before you can run the executable/script, you need to install ffmpeg first and set the environment path variable.
 Here's a great tutorial to do it: https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/

 Or you can download ffmpeg [here](https://www.gyan.dev/ffmpeg/builds/ffmpeg-release-essentials.7z), extract it, and then copy `ffmpeg.exe` to the same directory as the executable/script.

+Or download the ffmpeg installer [here](https://github.com/icedterminal/ffmpeg-installer/releases/tag/5.1.0.20220727)

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->